 Do I need a visa to enter Germany?

-Depending on the intended length of your stay, there are different kinds of visa:
+Depending on the length of your stay in Germany, there are different types of visa:

 National Visa: This visa is valid for a stay of more than three months.
 After entering Germany, you apply for a residence permit at the local foreigners' registration office (Ausländerbehörde), as the national visa is usually only issued for three months initially.

 Schengen Visa: The Schengen visa is only valid for stays of up to three months and cannot be extended.
 Furthermore, no residence permit can be applied for with the Schengen visa.
 Therefore, the Schengen visa is rather recommended for guest researchers and visitors who are not employed in Germany and will not take up gainful employment.

 In general, in all cases a visa only entitles the holder to enter the country and possibly to take up employment.
 For longer stays, you must be apply for a residence permit after entry.

 The residence titles relevant for you according to the Residence Act are (See also: Authorities)

 Further information is available from the German embassy or consulate general in your country:

 Federal Foreign Office: Representation abroad

 You will need about two to three months for the application procedure.
 Visas for family members travelling with you should be applied for at the same time.